Single Income Family Path to FI

 Embrace Frugality

 My wife excels in frugality even more than I do.
 She buys high-quality, name-brand, clothes for herself and our children at second-hand or consignment shops.
 One hack is to shop second-hand in affluent neighborhoods that have more inventory of name-brand clothing.
-We hear from friends who find amazing deals at garage sales but our family has not had much luck in that area.
+We also hear from friends who find amazing deals at garage sales but our family has not had much luck in that area.

 Find A Network